-- it wouldn’t work if the ads have different other visitor conditions.
+- it wouldn’t work if the ads have additional and different visitor conditions.
 E.g., if ad #2 only shows on mobile, ad #3 would never show up on desktop either and the rotation basically stop

 - This method works on a per-visitor basis.
 E.g., every individual visitor starts with ad #1, unless you use the random setup mentioned above.